CainDev/Hackforums-Slots-Bot/README.md

 The bot will now run until it hits your safety switch.

 ## Extra Information
 > soundManager.mute(); mutes the bot for you.
-So you don't need to it manually.
+So you don't need to do it manually.

 > var safetySwitchAmount is set to "0" by default.
-You should change this to how many bits you want the script to stop at.
-If you forget don't come crying to me when you've lost all your shit lmao.
+You should change this to how many bytes you want the script to stop at.
+If you forget don't come crying to me when you've lost everything.

 I also don't know if this bot is allowed or not.
-So USE AT YOUR OWN RISK!
+So USE <b>AT YOUR OWN RISK!</b>

 Author: <a href="https://hackforums.net/member.php?action=profile&uid=3790579">Joel (Me)</a>